Linguist Emily Feuerherm finished the fall semester buoyed and heartened by the students in her service-learning class.

 The class’s ten students divided into groups and taught English to non-native speakers at three separate sites—the Genesee Intermediate School District, the Richfield Public School Academy, and within the English Language Program (ELP) at UM-Flint.

 At the school district, the students worked with adult immigrants who are working toward U.S. citizenship.
 There, the UM-Flint students developed the course, combining English language instruction with civics education to prepare their students for the citizenship test.
 At Richfield Public School Academy, the UM-Flint students supported the school’s teachers, working in small groups of second- to fifth-graders.
 At the ELP, UM-Flint students provided tutoring and workshops to international students enrolled at the university but still needing help with their English language skills.

-Katie DeGennaro, who graduated this semester and developed a passion for teaching English to non-native speakers during her time at UM-Flint, recently landed a job teaching English in Korea.
+Katie DeGennaro, who graduated this semester and developed a passion for teaching English to non-native speakers during her time at UM-Flint, recently landed a job teaching English in South Korea.
 She learned how to manage students in a group and factor their personal lives into her teaching in Feuerherm’s class.

 “The class was like an internship,” said DeGennaro, who worked with second-graders at the academy.
 “It was about making an impact on people, and changing their view on language and the world; it was a great way to learn.”

 Feuerherm added, “The class is intense, and there is a lot of co-learning that goes on—a lot of social interaction.
 The students are able to learn from each other at the end of the class and to share what they learned at the different sites.”

 In October, the entire class presented at the Michigan TESOL Conference in Ypsilanti, which drew professionals in the field from throughout the state.